-So, to help you in your conversations about MAP Growth, we’ve gathered the top 12 questions parents ask us regarding the test.
+To help you in your conversations about MAP Growth, we’ve gathered the top 12 questions parents ask us regarding the test.

-- What is MAP Growth and what does it measure?
+1. What is MAP Growth and what does it measure?

-Unlike paper and pencil tests, where all students are asked the same questions and spend a fixed amount of time taking the test, MAP Growth is a computer adaptive test—which means every student gets a unique set of test questions based on responses to previous questions.
+Unlike paper and pencil tests, where all students are asked the same questions and spend a fixed amount of time taking the test, MAP Growth is a computer adaptive test.
+That means every student gets a unique set of test questions based on responses to previous questions.
 As the student answers correctly, questions get harder.
 If the student answers incorrectly, the questions get easier.
-By the end of the test, most students will answer about half the questions correctly, as is common on adaptive tests.
+By the end of the test, most students will have answered about half the questions correctly, as is common on adaptive tests.
 The purpose of MAP Growth is to determine what the student knows and is ready to learn next.

-- What is a RIT score?
+2. What is a RIT score?

 Most schools give MAP Growth tests to students at the beginning, middle, and end of the school year.
-Some schools may include a summer testing session, as well.
+Some schools may include a summer testing session as well.

-- How long is the MAP Growth test?
+4. How long is MAP Growth?

 Most students take less than an hour to complete a MAP Growth test.
 However, MAP Growth is not timed, and students may take as much time as they need to complete it.

 Unlike standardized tests, MAP Growth is administered periodically during the school year, and it adjusts to each student’s performance, rather than asking all students the same questions.
-When we talk about ‘high-stakes’ tests, we are usually talking about a test designed to measure what students already know, based on what is expected at their grade level – and high stakes tests are often used as a way to measure grade-level proficiency.
+When we talk about high-stakes tests, we are usually talking about a test designed to measure what students already know, based on what is expected at their grade level.
+High stakes tests are also often used as a way to measure grade-level proficiency.
 MAP Growth is designed to measure student achievement in the moment and growth over time, regardless of grade level, so it is quite different.

-- What information will I receive from my child’s school?
+6. What information will I receive from my child’s school?

 Most schools will provide a child’s Student Progress Report.
 This report contains information and scores from a student’s most recent and past MAP Growth assessments.
 It’s a good idea to discuss results with teachers for a full understanding of what the information means and how they can use their child’s reading and math scores to identify resources that can support home learning.

 NWEA provides many different reports to help schools and teachers use MAP Growth information.
 Teachers can see the progress of individual students and of their classes as a whole.
 Students with similar MAP Growth scores are generally ready for instruction in similar skills and topics.
-MAP Growth also provides data around the typical growth for students who are in the same grade, subject, and have the same starting achievement level.
+MAP Growth also provides data around the typical growth for students who are in the same grade, are testing in the same subject, and have the same starting achievement level.
 This data is often used to help students set goals and understand what they need to learn to achieve their goals.
-Principals and administrators can use the scores to see the performance and progress of a grade level, school, or the entire district.
+Principals and administrators can use the scores to see the performance and progress of a grade level, school, or entire district.

 Just as a doctor has a chart indicating the most common heights and weights of people at certain ages, NWEA has put together charts showing the median RIT scores for students at various grade levels.
 NWEA researchers examined the scores of millions of students to find the average scores for students in various grades.

-- What subjects are available with MAP Growth?
+9. What subjects are available with MAP Growth?

 There are MAP Growth tests for grades 2–12 in reading, language usage, mathematics, and science.There is also a MAP Growth K–2 for early learners in reading and mathematics.
 With these child-friendly tests for young learners, students wear headphones since many questions include audio to assist those who are still learning to read.

-- What types of questions are on the MAP Growth tests?
+10. What types of questions are on the MAP Growth tests?
 Are there sample tests?